TURNING TOWARD THE MORNING

 It’s not, usually, a “calling in of a chip” as we hear in the gangster movies on TV.
 “He owes me a favor” seems more like a business deal than an act of friendship, though I imagine sometimes that’s what we need.

-What have been some of the gifts you’ve received this past Thanksgiving week?
-This national holiday has become a time to express our gratitude for blessings received.
-Because of the economic crisis in our country, our blessings may have morphed from material things to generosity measured in a different way.
+What have been some of the gifts you’ve received in the past months?
+Thanksgiving has become a time to express our gratitude for blessings received.
+Because of the economic uncertainty in our country, our blessings may have morphed from material things to generosity measured in a different way.

 What are the gifts you have received recently from others?
 Let’s take a moment to reflect and then share some of those gifts. (think, share)